maintenance monitoring technology.

 They should also immediately take the equipment out of service and notify the elevator repair service if they

 September 1, 2015 edition of The Insider

-more OWNER RESPONSIBILITY
+more important OWNER INFORMATION

 "Ultimately, the owner is responsible for making sure the elevator is maintained to code and complies with Florida law.
 That responsibility cannot be signed away in a service maintenance contract.
 If the elevator is deemed unsafe due to a lack of proper maintenance, it is the elevator owner who will be fined, have their license suspended and have to deal with the elevator being shut down and unusable.